-The Samsung Galaxy S10 is the most advanced smartphone Samsung has ever made.
+Although the Samsung Galaxy S10 is a few years old now, it's still a great phone.
 It boasts an amazing screen, epic battery life and truly awesome photography skills.

 This is the biggest difference between the two handsets.
 The S10 has three rear cameras, whereas the S9 has only one.
 That means the S10 has way more advanced options for photographers, or anyone wanting to take a half-decent pic.